TypeDB 3.0 is live! Get started for free.

 reduce $alex-friend-count = count;

-This query returns the count of how many friends the user $alex has (identified by their username "grothendieck_25").
+The query in the example returns the count of how many friends the user $alex has (identified by their username "grothendieck_25").
 Note that the query works in two stages:

 1. First, the match stage outputs all answers from the database that satisfy the statements in the body of the stage.
 This means we output all possible data combinations from the database for the three used variables!